-- Include:

-- Email address, phone number and LinkedIn URL

-- GPA if above 3.0

-- CPA eligibility timing

-- Education, work experience, specialized skills, volunteerism, extracurricular activities and leadership roles, and honors/awards/scholarships

-- · Chronological order

-- One page, especially for students and recent grads

-- Easy to read: 30 second glance

-- Balance white space with text and bullets

-- Use standard font (Times New Roman/Arial) 10-12 font size

-- 1/2-1-inch margins on all four sides
+- Include: - Email address, phone number and LinkedIn URL - GPA if above 3.0 - CPA eligibility timing (when you will complete 150 credit hours) - Education, work experience, specialized skills, volunteerism, extracurricular activities and leadership roles, and honors/awards/scholarships - Work experience in chronological order - One page, especially for students and recent grads - Easy to read: 30 second glance - · Balance white space with text and bullets - Use standard font (Times New Roman/Arial) 10-12 font size - 1/2-1-inch margins on all four sides

 - Use action words

 - Watch present/past tense.
 If you are no longer in your position, your verbs should be in the past tense

 - Avoid use of personal pronouns (I, me, my)

-- Proofread!!
+- Proofread!
 Don't rely on spell-check

-Professional Photo
+Add a Professional Photo